 In this rewarding and pivotal role, your duties will include but not be limited to the following:

-§ Documentation of services and contacts within the electronic medical record (based on facility timeline standards and using the appropriate documentation system.)
+Documentation of services and contacts within the electronic medical record (based on facility timeline standards) which will support billing for services

 Analyzes comprehensive information from formal and informal assessment that is pertinent to the patient's care and management to determine a rehabilitation treatment diagnosis.